Some of the numbers presented in this website may not be the most recent available

 The coast is a narrow arid plain cut by valleys.
 The Andean highlands (sierra) includes the Altiplano plateau and the highest peak Huascarán at 6,768m.
 East of the Andes is an expanse of flat terrain covered by the Amazon rainforest.

 The first oil was produced in 1869 from the Talara Basin in the northeast near the coast.
 Although the area is still productive from a large number of fields, most oil now is piped from inland areas in the foothills east of the Andes along the border with Ecuador.
-This is known as the Oriente region with the Transandean Pipeline opened in 1977.
+This is known as the Oriente region.
+The Transandean Pipeline was opened in 1977.

-Peruvian oil output has been declining steeply since 1982 from the aging fields of both regions but is now recovering as heavy oils, condensates and especially NGLs associated with gas are being developed.
+Peruvian oil output was declining steeply since 1982 from the aging fields in both regions but recovered as heavy oils, condensates and especially NGLs associated with gas were developed.

-Peruvian gas production has begun to increase rapidly as a result of the development of the giant Camisea complex, which came onstream in 2004 in the southeast of the Oriente Basin.
-Besides increased local use gas is supplied to an LNG complex on the Pacific coast 200 kms south of Lima that began exports in 2010.
+Peruvian gas production increased rapidly as a result of the development of the giant Camisea complex, which came onstream in 2004 in the southeast of the Oriente Basin.
+Besides for local use, gas is supplied to an LNG complex on the Pacific coast 200 kms south of Lima that began exporting in 2010.

 PERU